StevenMayher/432-2022/classes/class03/tv.md

 The Man in the High Castle | Amazon Prime | Every episode The Marvelous Mrs Maisel | Amazon Prime | Every episode The Walking Dead | Netflix | No
+The X-Files | Hulu | One or two episodes
 Tom and Jerry | HBO Max | One or two episodes
 Twin Peaks | Paramount Plus | Every episode WandaVision | Disney Plus | Every episode